 One advantage that concrete has over marble is that it can take a lot of heat.
 This makes it a good choice for rooms like the furnace area where it may be subjected to a lot of heat.
 However, a disadvantage with concrete is that it is more costly.
 It also requires more maintenance than marble because it absorbs things faster.
 Protective coatings have to be applied to concrete more often than to marble.

 This is where marble outshines concrete as a threshold for the rest of the house.
-It’s cheaper than concrete typically, and thus it can be used a lot more throughout the house.
+Marble can be cheaper than concrete when you deal with a wholesaler such as Stonexchange, and thus you can use it throughout the house.
 It’s also considered a higher quality of natural stone.
 It adds value to the home rather than looking unfinished like concrete.
 Marble countertops can also be made to match the thresholds so there’s a uniform aesthetic running through the building.